-Scores – based on the financial impact should the risk occur x the community risk to the industry x the probability of occurrence
+Scores – Based on the financial impact should the risk occur x the community risk to the industry x the probability of occurrence:

 Any score above [100] requires action with frequent monitoring and monthly reporting to the PAC.

 Any score between [6] and [100] will be actioned and monitored but will only be reported into the PAC on a quarterly basis.